lukasholzer/diploma-thesis/chapters/web/6_server-architecture.md

   })(window.localStorage, XMLHttpRequest);
   ```

-> Can I use: Web Storage - name/value pairs – http://caniuse.com/#search=localStorage, 13.03.2017

-> cf. Pilgrim, HTML5 – Up and Running, p.128 –
+## SCSS and not writing plain CSS

-### Why using a statical typed Language in the web
+## The benefits of a static typed Language

-## The Sea
+## Automation with Gulp